Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/implementing-interactive-applications/index.md

 anything on the canvas at that point.
 It was only after clicking that we started the process of drawing an arc.

 You *could* make every possible tool and action part of the same state machine, but if we were to draw the state machine diagram it'd require a massive whiteboard.
 It also wouldn't fit in your head.
-Especially when you consider that users should be able to cancel drawing an arc midway through (e.g. if they put the centre in the wrong spot or didn't mean to enter arc mode at all).
+Especially when you consider that users should be able to cancel pretty much any action midway through (e.g. if they put the arc's centre in the wrong spot or didn't mean to enter arc mode at all).

 Another way to structure this is to introduce some form of nesting.
 That way when the user is in the *"Arc Mode"* you just need to consider the states and